 This model can measure targets or range up to 1000 yards.
 It also features an in-built inclinometer which allows the rangefinder to calculate and determine the equivalent horizontal distance, which accounts for the angle of the target from the shooter.
 This makes this model an ideal choice for hunters and archers on uneven terrain.

 Like other rangefinders of the same caliber, the angle and range measurements of this rangefinder are overlaid to the field of view by the red LED.
-However, unlike other models, this rangefinder joins high-end rangefinders which adjust the brightness of the LED based on ambient light.
-This results in optimal display even in dynamic lighting.
+However, unlike other models, this rangefinder joins high-end rangefinders which adjust the brightness of the LED-based on ambient light.
+This results in the optimal display even in dynamic lighting.

 With this, you can use it in the rain and even when submerged to a depth not exceeding 3 feet.
 The exterior cast metal chassis and its lightweight composite housing make it durable.

-You should also note the scan mode feature which provides continuous ranging measurements, yards or meters distance displays, an aiming reticle, roof prisms for enhanced display, fold-down rubber eyecup for those with eyeglasses, single button operation for an easy use and the auto-adjust display brightness for all time clarity.
+You should also note the scan mode feature which provides continuous ranging measurements, yards or meters distance displays, an aiming reticle, roof prisms for enhanced display, fold-down rubber eyecup for those with eyeglasses, single-button operation for easy use, and the auto-adjust display brightness for all time clarity.